About Sesshin

 She responded,"Why, it is the heart of the one who asks."

-Our silent meditation retreats are a special environment built to help you discover your own enlightenment.
+Our silent meditation retreats are a special environment built to help you discover your own awakening.
 In your daily life, the light of your attention normally goes out from you into the world; during sesshin you turn the light back inward into your own heart and mind.
+People have found for hundreds of years that it's good to do this practice in the company of others.

-The Daily Schedule and a list of work practice assignments will be sent to you beforehand and they will also be posted at sesshin.
-Please take a moment to review them and feel free to ask any questions you may have.
-It is helpful to everyone when you show up in the Zendo and at your work practice assignment at the appropriate times.
-The idea is that work practice in sesshin serves as a bridge for the moment you return to your regular life outside of sesshin.
+The idea behind work practice in sesshin is that your focused attention on a small task like cutting carrots, sweeping the floor, or making tea, is a form of meditation and serves as a bridge for the moment you return to your regular life outside of sesshin.
 It helps you to carry the light of your understanding into everything you do.
 Meditation goes on everywhere and is not limited to when you are sitting on a cushion.
-Every place in sesshin is the place for enlightenment.
+Every place in sesshin is an opportunity to awaken.

-The practice leaders of the sesshin will let you know when things are happening and what to do.
+The practice leaders of the sesshin will let you know when things are happening and what to do, so you don't have to concern yourself with planning and assessing.
 The leaders are experienced meditation practitioners who are taking this task on as a service.
-If you have any questions feel free to speak with one of them—they will be introduced on opening night.

-Here are a few protocols we practice at sesshin
+Here are a few special protocols to become familiar with that we practice at sesshin:

 Silence

 Silence is the darkness from which freedom is born.
-In the zendo, keep the silence unless chanting or a dharma talk is going on.
-Outside the zendo, if you have to speak, do it quietly and away from other people.
-If you have an impulse to interact with someone, stop first! and consider whether it is actually necessary to relay this piece of information.
+In the zendo we keep the silence unless chanting or a dharma talk is going on.
+Outside the zendo, if we have to speak, we do it quietly and away from other people.
+When you have an impulse to interact with someone, stop first and consider whether it is actually necessary to relay this piece of information.
 One of the things that we do in sesshin is to learn that we don’t have to respond to every impulse or to situations in our usual fashion.

 In the meditation hall